cmai-agent/cmai-synthesis/README.md

 - ENS and identity work
 - bounded wallet execution flows

-The strongest evidence is in the live public presence at [x.com/cmai_agent](https://x.com/cmai_agent).
+The strongest evidence is in the live public presence and traction at [x.com/cmai_agent](https://x.com/cmai_agent).